-(a) Time; Content of Motions; Response.
+- (a) Time; Content of Motions; Response.
 An application to a court of the appellate division for an order or for other relief available under these rules may be made by filing a motion for such order or other relief with the clerk of the court, with service on all other parties.
 Unless another time is expressly provided by these rules, the motion may be filed and served at any time before the case is called for oral argument.
 The motion shall contain or be accompanied by any matter required by a specific provision of these rules governing such a motion and shall state with particularity the grounds on which it is based and the order or relief sought.
 If a motion is supported by affidavits, briefs, or other papers, these shall be served and filed with the motion.
 Within ten days after a motion is served or until the appeal is called for oral argument, whichever period is shorter, a party may file and serve copies of a response in opposition to the motion, which may be supported by affidavits, briefs, or other papers in the same manner as motions.
-The court may shorten or extend the time for responding to any motion.

-- (b) Determination.
+The court may shorten or extend the time for responding to any motion. - (b) Determination.
 Notwithstanding the provisions of Rule 37(a), a motion may be acted upon at any time, despite the absence of notice to all parties and without awaiting a response thereto.
 A party who has not received actual notice of such a motion, or who has not filed a response at the time such action is taken, and who is adversely affected by the action may request reconsideration, vacation, or modification thereof.
-Motions will be determined without argument, unless the court orders otherwise. - (c) [Reserved] - (d) Withdrawal of Appeal in Criminal Cases.
+Motions will be determined without argument, unless the court orders otherwise. - (c) Protecting the Identity of Certain Juveniles.
+Parties shall protect the identity of juveniles covered by Rules 3(b)(1), 3.1(b), or 4(e) pursuant to said rules. - (d) Withdrawal of Appeal in Criminal Cases.
 Withdrawal of appeal in criminal cases shall be in accordance with N.C.G.S. § 15A-1450.
 In addition to the requirements of N.C.G.S. § 15A-1450, after the record on appeal in a criminal case has been filed in an appellate court but before the filing of an opinion, the defendant shall also file a written notice of the withdrawal with the clerk of the appropriate appellate court.